wgtechlabs/unthread-discord-bot/README.md

 3. Enable "Developer Mode".
 4. Right-click on your server name in the server list.
 5. Select "Copy ID" to copy the server ID to your clipboard.

+## 💬 Community Discussions

+Join our community discussions to get help, share ideas, and connect with other users:

+- 📣 **[Announcements](https://github.com/wgtechlabs/unthread-discord-bot/discussions/categories/announcements)**: Official updates from the maintainer
+- 📸 **[Showcase](https://github.com/wgtechlabs/unthread-discord-bot/discussions/categories/showcase)**: Show and tell your implementation
+- 💖 **[Wall of Love](https://github.com/wgtechlabs/unthread-discord-bot/discussions/categories/wall-of-love)**: Share your experience with the bot
+- 🛟 **[Help & Support](https://github.com/wgtechlabs/unthread-discord-bot/discussions/categories/help-support)**: Get assistance from the community
+- 🧠 **[Ideas](https://github.com/wgtechlabs/unthread-discord-bot/discussions/categories/ideas)**: Suggest new features and improvements

+## 🛟 Help & Support

+### Getting Help

+Need assistance with the bot?
+Here's how to get help:

+- **Community Support**: Check the [Help & Support](https://github.com/wgtechlabs/unthread-discord-bot/discussions/categories/help-support) category in our GitHub Discussions for answers to common questions.
+- **Ask a Question**: Create a [new discussion](https://github.com/wgtechlabs/unthread-discord-bot/discussions/new?category=help-support) if you can't find answers to your specific issue.
+- **Documentation**: Review the [usage instructions](#%EF%B8%8F-usage) in this README for common commands and features.
+- **Known Issues**: Browse [existing issues](https://github.com/wgtechlabs/unthread-discord-bot/issues) to see if your problem has already been reported.

+### Reporting Issues

+Please report any issues, bugs, or improvement suggestions by [creating a new issue](https://github.com/wgtechlabs/unthread-discord-bot/issues/new/choose).
+Before submitting, please check if a similar issue already exists to avoid duplicates.

+### Security Vulnerabilities

+For security vulnerabilities, please do not report them publicly.
+Follow the guidelines in our [security policy](./security.md) to responsibly disclose security issues.

+Your contributions to improving this project are greatly appreciated! 🙏✨

 ## 🎯 Contributing